African-American presidents of the United States in popular culture: Effect of media depictions

 As writers and directors cast Black actors as president in several memorable portrayals, depictions of fictional Black presidents may have accustomed Americans to accept a Black man as president.
-Actor Dennis Haysbert, who played a Black president on the hit show 24, said the portrayal “may have opened the eyes, the minds and the hearts of people because the character was so well liked."
+Actor Dennis Haysbert, who played a Black president on the hit show 24, said the portrayal "may have opened the eyes, the minds and the hearts of people because the character was so well liked."
 The show also raised the issue of whether television series "like political trial ballons, can ready the populace for change."

-After Barack Obama's election, the television show the Cosby Show was cited for what has been termed the “Huxtable effect” for the influence of its "warmhearted" portrayal, "free of street conflicts and ghetto stereotypes - that broke ground for its depiction of an upwardly mobile Black family."
+After Barack Obama's election, the television show the Cosby Show was cited for what has been termed the "Huxtable effect" for the influence of its "warmhearted" portrayal, "free of street conflicts and ghetto stereotypes - that broke ground for its depiction of an upwardly mobile Black family."
 The show has even been cited by some observers as a factor in Obama's victory.

 Novels

+In 1926, Brazilian writer Monteiro Lobato published O Presidente Negro ("The Black President"), set in a dystopian future U.S. in 2228.
+It features Jim Roy, a fictional black president.

 In 1964 Irving Wallace published The Man, a popular novel addressing the idea of a black president, named Douglass Dilman in the book.
 Recently a critic described it as a window into "Kennedy-era racial pathologies", despite the author's liberal attitude.
 It included the portrayal of attractive multiracial or "mulatto" women who could pass for white, as does the hero Dilman's own light-skinned daughter.
 The Man—which was made into a 1972 movie starring James Earl Jones as Dilman—noted factors against a black president being elected in America, and Dilman's coming to power through an unlikely series of circumstances of succession.

-Other novels featuring a first black president include Philip K. Dick's The Crack in Space (1966), T. Ernesto Bethancourt's young adult novel The Tomorrow Connection (1984) and T.D.
-Walters' self-published thriller The Race (2007).
+Other novels featuring a first black president include Philip K. Dick's The Crack in Space (1966), T. Ernesto Bethancourt's young adult novel The Tomorrow Connection (1984).